 Kodaikanal is definitely a treat for those who want to relax amidst nature’s captivating beauty and is an experience that must be felt at least once in a lifetime.
 So, what are you waiting for?
 Pack your backs and head there right away.

-If you’re not sure how to reach Kodaikanal, look no further!
+If you’re not sure how to reach Kodai, look no further!
 The best way to reach Kodaikanal is to travel via road from either Bangalore or Chennai.
 Your road trip will be filled with picturesque views of the landscape.
-Try and leave early in the morning to avoid traffic, about 6am would be good, so that you can reach Kodaikanal by afternoon.
+Try and leave early in the morning to avoid traffic, about 6am would be good, so that you can reach there by afternoon.

 The best location to stay at, in Kodaikanal is Coakers walk.
-Coakers walk is central to most of the tourist attractions in Kodaikanal and so, you would spend lesser time and money on travelling to these spots.
-Picking a hotel or resort near/ at Coakers walk is a good idea if you want to explore Kodaikanal but have a tight schedule.
+Coakers walk is central to most of the tourist attractions in Kodai and so, you would spend lesser time and money on travelling to these spots.
+Picking a hotel or resort near/ at Coakers walk is a good idea if you want to explore Kodai but have a tight schedule.
 The nearest airport to Kodaikanal is Madurai and is about 120 kilometres away.
-You can fly to Madurai and then travel by road to reach Kodaikanal.
+You can fly to Madurai and then travel by road to reach there.

 If you have any questions regarding Kodaikanal, feel free to comment or reach me on Instagram.